Garfield Park (Indianapolis): 1800s

-In 1871 the Jeffersonville Railroad sold 98 acre of right-of-way known as Bradley Woods to a horse track organization.
-The group's intent was to create a racetrack whose harness racing events and annual fair would compete with the Indiana State Fair.
+In 1871, the Jeffersonville Railroad sold 98 acre of right-of-way known as Bradley Woods to a horse track organization.
+The group intended to create a racetrack whose harness racing events and annual fair would compete with the Indiana State Fair.
 However, the Southern Riding Park proved to be an unsuccessful venture, in part because it was not easily accessible to the residents of the city.
 The Panic of 1873 caused the acreage to be sold to N. R. Rucker, the Marion County sheriff, who himself sold the area to the city of Indianapolis shortly thereafter in 1874 for $109,500.
 The city in turn leased the property to the Indiana Trotting Association; that group also failed, so control reverted to the city.

 The city opened what was originally named Southern Park in 1876, the first park owned by the city itself.
 While University Park and Military Park are older, both are owned by the state of Indiana rather than the city.
 The park was renamed for President James Garfield soon after his assassination in 1881.
-Use of the park remained low during its first two decades because of its distance from the city proper and its lack of facilities.
+The park's usage remained low during its first two decades due to its distance from the city proper and the lack of facilities.
 The City Council heard and rejected proposals to use the land for a dairy farm (1877), a city cemetery (1882), a factory (1885); and to relocate the Indiana State Fair in exchange for the then-current fair site in Morton Place (1878).